soz-live/soz-live.github.io/users/basics.md

 ### Present

-Currently the presentation of the model using **SOZ-LIVE** is in development.
+Currently the presentation phase using **SOZ-LIVE** is in development.